canjuly/Scan/README.md

 ## why do I develop Scan?

 * a job from my teacher, for a competition.
-But unfortunately, no good

 ## How do I achieve these functions?